 The Organization entered into a five year lease agreement for office space effective May 1, 2010.
 That lease has now been extended to May 31, 2021, and includes additional square footage.
-Lease payments, net of recoverable sales and property taxes are expected to be as follows:
+Subsequent to year end, a new 10 year lease has been entered to start November 1, 2021.
+Lease payments, net of recoverable sales taxes, are approximately as follows: